The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Cow (F. & S. II.11A) is estimated to be worth between £10,500 and £16,000.
-This signed screenprint from 1971 has shown consistent value growth, with an average annual growth rate of 4%.
-This work has an impressive auction history, having been sold 36 times since its entry to the market in April 1998.
-Over the past 12 months, the average selling price was £11,529 across 6 sales.
-In the last five years, the hammer price has varied from £5,085 in June 2024 to £25,273 in September 2022.
-The average return to the seller during this time was £11,433.
+The value of Andy Warhol’s Cow (F. & S. II.11A) is estimated to be worth between £14,000 and £21,000.
+This signed screenprint, created in 1971, has shown consistent value growth, with an average annual growth rate of 6%.
+This work has an impressive auction history, having been sold 37 times at auction since its initial sale on 28th April 1998.
+In the past 12 months, the artwork has sold 3 times, with an average return to the seller of £10,445.
+Over the past five years, the hammer price has varied from £5,085 in June 2024 to £25,273 in September 2022.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis